 MISSOULA OUTDOOR ART

 Missoula is a vibrant university town brimming with creativity and color.
-Embark on a self-guided art tour, find rotating outdoor murals by regional artists in Missoula’s alleyway gallery, Allez!, or stop by the Missoula Art Museum’s outdoor Art Park to view folk-inspired sculptures of animals.
-Then, head over to the University of Montana campus for permanent works by artists like Jay Laber, David Secrest and Rudy Autio.
+Embark on a self-guided art tour, find rotating outdoor murals by regional artists in Missoula’s alleyway gallery, Allez!, or stop by the Missoula Art Museum’s outdoor Art Park, where installations change regularly.
+Sculpture Missoula at Silver Park adds another outdoor space to explore along the Clark Fork River.
+Then, head over to the University of Montana campus for a self-guided tour of 48 permanent works by artists like Jay Laber, David Secrest and Rudy Autio.

 You could spend hours exploring Missoula’s outdoor art scene.
 Photo: Andy Austin